schote/nexus-console/src/nexus_service/deployment/README.md

 | `--comment "Nexus acquisition service"` | Add descriptive information to the account's comment field.                                 |
 | `nexus`                                 | The username being created.                                                                 |

 ## 2. Installation

-It is suggested to use the `/opt` directory reserved for add-on application software packages and to install the console application in a virtual environment.
+It is suggested to use the `/opt` directory, which is reserved for add-on application software packages, and to install the console application in a virtual environment.
 Create a virtual environment, copy the code and install the nexus-console package.
-Installation is done as root, since permissions for read and execute are granted by default.
-We use editable mode (`-e`), which is optional, to simplify maintenance/updates.
+Installation is done as root, since files created by root are readable and executable by everyone by default.
+Editable mode (`-e`) is optional; we use it to simplify maintenance and updates.

 ```bash
 sudo python3.13 -m venv /opt/nexus/venv
 sudo cp -r code/nexus-console /opt/nexus/
 sudo /opt/nexus/venv/bin/pip install --no-cache-dir -e /opt/nexus/nexus-console
 ```

-## 3. Device Configuration
+## 3. Device configuration

-The device configuration is stored in `/etc` which is reserved for configuration files and can be installed as follows.
+The device configuration is stored in `/etc`, which is reserved for configuration files, and can be installed as follows:

 ```bash
 sudo install -D -m 644 device_config.yaml /etc/nexus/device_config.yaml
 ```

-The `-D` flag creates any missing parent directories in the destination and permissions are set using `-m 644` (owner: rwx, group: r--, others: r--).
+The `-D` flag creates any missing parent directories in the destination, and permissions are set using `-m 644` (owner: rw-, group: r--, others: r--).

-## 4. Setup the session folder
+## 4. Set up the session directory

-We create a subdirectory in `/srv` which is reserved for data produced by services to store the acquisition data.
+To store the acquisition data, we create a subdirectory in `/srv`, which is reserved for data produced by services:

 ```bash
 sudo install -d -m 755 -o nexus -g nexus /srv/nexus
 ```

-Creates directory (`-d`) with permissions `-m 755` (owner: rwx, group: r-x, others: r-x) using install.
-Owner (`-o`) and group (`-g`) is the service account (`nexus`).
+This creates the directory (`-d`) with permissions `755` (owner: rwx, group: r-x, others: r-x).
+Owner (`-o`) and group (`-g`) are the service account (`nexus`).

 ## 5. Start the service

-To active the service we need to copy the service file, reload the system daemons and enable the service.
-Make sure to confirm the path configurations in `nexus.service` before enabling it.
+To activate the service, we need to copy the unit file, reload systemd and enable the service.
+Make sure to confirm the paths in `nexus.service` before enabling it.

 ```bash
 sudo cp src/nexus_service/deployment/nexus.service /etc/systemd/system/nexus.service
 sudo systemctl daemon-reload
 sudo systemctl enable --now nexus
 ```

-On start systemd creates `/run/nexus` by setting `RuntimeDirectory=` with owner `nexus` and mode `755` (owner: rwx, group: r-x, others: r-x).
-The service publishes `nexus.sock` and `authkey` in `/run/nexus`, which a client finds automatically.
-On stop, and after a crash, systemd removes `/run/nexus` again, so no stale socket or key survives. `/run` is owned by root, therefore only root can delete the directory and no other account can place files in it.
+On start, systemd creates `/run/nexus` (configured via `RuntimeDirectory=`) with owner `nexus` and mode `755` (owner: rwx, group: r-x, others: r-x).
+The service publishes `nexus.sock` and `authkey` in `/run/nexus`, where clients find them automatically.
+On stop, and after a crash, systemd removes `/run/nexus` again, so no stale socket or key survives. `/run` itself is owned by root, so only root can delete `/run/nexus`, and no other account can place files next to it.

-## 6. Usage & Inspection
+## 6. Usage and inspection

-Any account connects without arguments, the examples are unchanged:
+Any account connects without arguments; the examples from the user guide are unchanged:

 ```python
 with AcquisitionControlManager() as manager: